Tracy Cook in the “Strength Kitchen” – Savannah, GA

 While the science is still iffy on how much they actually help with recovery, it feels great to roll out and that’s good enough for me.

-Start with the gear you know and like and remember…
+Start small with the gear you know and remember…

 Any piece of equipment is worth the investment if you actually use it.